redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 Provider's manifests history loaded from the Arweave:
 ![provider manifests](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/redstone-app-provider-manifests.png?raw=true)

-UI for the maifest creation and updating:
+UI for the manifest creation and updating:
 ![new manifest](https://github.com/redstone-finance/redstone-node/blob/main/docs/img/redstone-app-new-manifest.png?raw=true)

-In order to perform any operation, you need to connect provider's wallet first (using [ArConnect Browser extension](https://arconnect.io/)).
+In order to perform any operation, you need to connect the provider's wallet first (using [ArConnect Browser extension](https://arconnect.io/)).

 There are also currently two other contracts implemented:

-1. [contracts-registry](https://github.com/redstone-finance/redstone-smartweave-contracts/blob/main/src/contracts-registry/contracts-registry.contract.ts) contract - this contract keeps track of all the RedStone's SmartWeave contracts and allows to abstract given contract's logical name from its current Arweave tx address.
+1. [contracts-registry](https://github.com/redstone-finance/redstone-smartweave-contracts/blob/main/src/contracts-registry/contracts-registry.contract.ts) contract - this contract keeps track of all the RedStone's SmartWeave contracts and allows to abstract a given contract's logical name from its current Arweave tx address.
    It also allows versioning of the contracts.
    We also post the Arweave transaction id of the contract [here](https://raw.githubusercontent.com/redstone-finance/redstone-smartweave-contracts/main/contracts-registry.address.txt) to make web integrations easier.
 2. [token](https://github.com/redstone-finance/redstone-smartweave-contracts/blob/main/src/token/token.contract.ts) contract - this a work-in-progress of a RedStone Token contract, which is an implementation of a Profit Sharing Token with additional features - like